HigherLevelDev/hldk/README.md

    # DATABASE CHANGES

-   When making changes to the database schema you need to add a new Flyway migration script to the `/migrations` directory.
+   When making changes to the database schema you need to add a new knex migration script (.js not .ts!) to the `/migrations` directory

    Remember:
    - Use pnpm for all package management calls and NOT npm or yarn.